 """

-Return the first item of given iterable.
+Return the first item from the specified iterable.

 Parameters